alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

   - route: PRIVATE_APPNAME.apps.internal
 ```

-If the private app was previously a public app, you must also run the following to remove the pre-existing public route:
+If the private app was previously a public app, you must also run the following in the command line to remove the pre-existing public route:

 ```
 cf unmap-route PRIVATE_APPNAME DOMAIN --hostname HOSTNAME